Concept Deep Interview #02|Empathy with Mingei

 Egawa

-That's right.
-How did you become interested in Soetsu's folk art?
+I see.
+How did you become interested in Muneyoshi's Mingei?

 Watari

-When I first became interested in design, I found Sori's product designs to be particularly appealing among the various industrial products.
-The design is streamlined, rational, and yet warm.
-At the time, I was simply drawn to its form.
-I remember feeling like I could see people in it, unlike other uniform industrial products.
+When I first became interested in design, among the various industrial products, Munemichi's product designs seemed particularly attractive.
+The designs were simple and rational, yet warm tools.
+At the time, I was simply attracted to the form.
+Unlike other uniform industrial products, I remember feeling like I could see people in them.

 Egawa